-This article shows you a simple idea of how to find clients.
-It’s a statistically sound way of increasing your odds greatly.
+Massive action!
+This article shows you a simple and statistically sound way of increasing your odds of finding new clients as a freelancer.

 I recently read the “10x” book by Grant Cardone.
 In his book, he invented the concept of taking massive action towards a goal.